shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 If everything worked, then the [travis](#buildfarm) build in the second PR will include your test in all interface languages.
 Please check the logs!

+# Benchmarking <a name="benchmark"></a>
+In Shogun we use [google-benchmark](https://github.com/google/benchmark) library to test the performance of the modules in the library.
+In order to compile and run the benchmarks set the `BUILD_BENCHMARKS` cmake flags to true, i.e. run the cmake command with `-DBUILD_BENCHMARKS=ON` flag.

+To run all the benchmakrs simply run:

+    ctest -L benchmark

+## Adding benchmarks
+We aim to provide an easy way to benchmark modules in Shogun.
+Hence, whenever you send us new C++ implementation, please consider writing benchmarks for it.

+In order to add benchmark to a class, simply create a file next to the implementation, which name is suffixed with `_benchmark.cc`.
+For example for the `RandomFourierDotFeatures` class the benchmarks are available in the `RandomFourierDotFeatures_benchmark.cc` file.
+On top of this you need to explicitly specify to cmake that you have added a new benchmarking file.
+`ADD_SHOGUN_BENCHMARK` cmake helper function should be used in `src/shogun/CMakeLists.txt` within the `benchmarking` to add a benchmark implementations to build. a new benchmarking file, add new benchmarks with the `ADD_SHOGUN_BENCHMARK` cmake function the following way.
+In the `src/shogun/CMakeLists.txt` file within the `benchmarking` section using th

+    ADD_SHOGUN_BENCHMARK(classifier/YOLOClassifier_benchmark)

+## Adding benchmarks
+We aim to write clear, minimal, yet exhaustive tests of basic building blocks in Shogun.
+Whenever you send us C++ code, we will ask you for a unit test for it.
+We do test numerical results as compared to reference implementations (e.g. in Python), as well as corner cases, consistency etc.
+Read on [test driven development](https://en.wikipedia.org/wiki/Test-driven_development), and search the web for tips on unit tests, e.g. [googletest's tips](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).

 # Build farm <a name="devcycle"></a>
 We run two types of buildfarms that are automatically triggered